axelarnetwork/arcs/ARCs/ARC-14.md

 The existing equal distribution system has several limitations:

-1. **No Performance Differentiation**: A verifier with 90% participation receives the same reward as one with 100% participation
+1. **No Performance Differentiation**: A verifier with 90% participation receives the same reward as one with 100% participation.
-2. **Binary Incentive Structure**: Verifiers only need to meet the minimum threshold, with no incentive for exceptional performance
+2. **Binary Incentive Structure**: Verifiers only need to meet the minimum threshold, with no incentive for exceptional performance.
-3. **Suboptimal Resource Allocation**: Reward pools may not reflect actual network contribution levels
+3. **Suboptimal Resource Allocation**: Reward pools may not reflect actual network contribution levels.

 ### Current Threshold Check Implementation